A THRILLING AND DIFFERENT SAUTERNES VINIFIED WITHOUT USE OF OAK - STAGGERING QUALITY

 This property has been owned by Medeville family since 1710.
 It's situated in Preignac commune; soil here is sandy with subsoil consisting of stones embedded in clay.
 There are 4.5 ha of vines planted with 90% Semillon, 8% Sauvignon Blanc and 2% Muscadelle.
 The average age of vines is 40 years and yield per ha varies between 9 and 15 hl, all depending on the vintage.

 Only must with sugar content corresponding to at least 20% alcohol is allowed to be further processed.
-Vinification is classic and traditional, but when it comes to ageing of wine, then Gilette is a total break with traditions.
-It ages in 15-20 years (!) – and only in small sealed concrete vats, where all air is pumped out.
-No oak barrels here.
+Vinification is classic and traditional, but when it comes to ageing of wine, then Gilette is a total break with wine making traditions in the district.
+It ages in 15-20 years (!) – and only in small sealed concrete vats, where all air is removed.
+No oak barrels here!